 Matthew’s recent experience includes the following:

-- J v T (2021-22): acting as sole counsel for a Chinese SOE in a 7-figure HKIAC arbitration arising from sale and purchase agreements for cargoes of manganese ore, including in a 5-day final hearing held in June 2022.
+- J v T (2021-22): Acted as sole counsel for a Chinese SOE in a seven-figure HKIAC arbitration arising from sale and purchase agreements for manganese ore cargoes, including in a five-day final hearing.

 - Assisted in an appeal to the GAFTA Board of Appeal in relation to claims regarding the delivery of non-contractual animal meal under c.f.r. sale contracts and the doctrine of common mistake.